ABOUT

 EDUCATIONS

-2022: MFA in Photography, ENSAV La Cambre with distinctions, Brussels BE
+2022: MFA in Photography and visual arts of space with mention, ENSAV La Cambre with distinctions, Brussels BE

 2019: Erasmus in master's degree in visual arts at the art school of U-LAVAL Quebec University, Québec CA